vyshnovka/unity-practice-archive/README.md

  Solar System is not even a full-fledged project, but rather an attempt to reming myself how Unity works.
 The planets are beautifully spinning, that’s all.

  ### 5. Plane Simulator
  IMHO, the nastiest kind of controllers are those designed for non-four-wheelers.
 So here it is - a realistic plane simulator.
-This is the first project that includes something more that _JUST ONE_ gameplay mechanic.
+This is the first project that includes something more than _JUST ONE_ gameplay mechanic.
 It has a shop to buy, select and paint different kinds of planes.

  ### 6. Coin Snake
  I used to be really proud of this project at a time.
 I still think it looks nice, just not the code-wise.
 The main idea is a controller for a "snake" made of coins, where each next coin should smoothly follow the path of the previous one.
 The game has a starting menu, 5 different manually-made levels with lots of obstacles and even a victory screen.
 Probably my favourite early-phase project.